Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Experiments

 \section{Experiments}

 We report on the performance of learning regression and factorization machine models over three real datasets used in retail and advertisement applications.
-We benchmark AC/DC against four state-of-the-art competitors.
-We also report on the impact of two optimizations on the performance of AC/DC: (1) avoiding explicit one-hot encoding by representing the data as a sparse tensor, and (2) exploiting functional dependencies to reduce the dimensionality of the problem.
-For all experiments, we assume that the model is given as input, and all systems compute the same model.
+We benchmark AC/DC against state-of-the-art competitors.
+AC/DC can compute the models up to $1,031\times$ faster, while the accuracy of AC/DC's models is always at least as good as the competitor's models.
+For all experiments, we assume that the model specification is given as input, and all systems compute the same model.
 We do not consider the orthogonal problem of finding the best model for a given analytics task.